Qarj/WebImblaze-Framework/README.md

 cpan Config::Tiny
 ```

 4. Press the windows key and type `Turn Windows` then select the menu item `Turn Windows Features on or Off`.
-Ensure `Internet Information Services` is turned on.
+Ensure `Internet Information Services` (IIS) is turned on.

 That's it!
 You are now ready to run your first WebInject test using the WebInject Framework.